 (b) appropriate any sum which they so decide to capitalise (a “capitalised sum”) to the persons who would have been entitled to it if it were distributed by way of dividend (the “persons entitled”) and in the same proportions.”

-- Board minutes should be taken to record the ordinary resolution, including details of the allotment of shares.
+- Board minutes should record the ordinary resolution, including details of the allotment of shares.

-- The company should register the allotment of shares in the Register of Members and the Register of Allotments within two months of the allotment of bonus shares taking place.
+- The company should register the allotment of bonus shares in the Register of Members and the Register of Allotments within 2 months of the allotment.

 - Share certificates should be issued within two months of allotting the bonus shares.